YunoHost-Apps/gogs_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 Gogs is a self-hosted Git service written in Go.
-Alternative to Github.
+Alternative to GitHub.

 **Shipped version:** 0.12.3